-The LT4356-3 limits the voltage at the OUT pin during an overvoltage situation.
+The LTC4356 limits the voltage at the OUT pin during an overvoltage situation.
 An internal voltage amplifier regulates the GATE pin voltage to maintain a 1.25V threshold at the FB pin.
 During this period of time, the power MOSFET is still on and continues to supply current to the load.
 This allows uninterrupted operation during short overvoltage transient events.

 When the voltage regulation loop is engaged for longer than the time-out period, set by the timer capacitor connected from the TMR pin to ground, an overvoltage fault is detected.
 The GATE pin is pulled down to the OUT pin by a 150mA current.
+After the fault condition has disappeared and a cool down period has transpired, the GATE pin starts to pull high again.
 This prevents the power MOSFET from being damaged during a long period of overvoltage, such as during load dump in automobiles.
-Pulling the SHDN pin low for at least 100μs and pulled high with a slew rate faster than 10V/ms will allow the GATE pin to pull back up.